PostgREST/postgrest/CONTRIBUTING.md

 Currently I (@begriffs) am the sole maintainer, and while I am overjoyed to help resolve issues I also have to balance this with my other obligations.
-I check and respond to github issues **once per week** (on Mondays).
-So if you don't get a response right away don't worry, I will definitely get to it.
+If you don't get a response right away don't worry, I will definitely get to it.